InftyAI/llmaz/site/content/en/docs/integrations/envoy-ai-gateway.md

 ## How to use

-### 1. Enable Envoy Gateway and Envoy AI Gateway
+### Enable Envoy Gateway and Envoy AI Gateway

-Both of them are enabled by default in `values.global.yaml` and will be deployed in llmaz-system.
+Both of them are already enabled by default in `values.global.yaml` and will be deployed in llmaz-system.

 ```yaml
 envoy-gateway: